Salt Lake City Travel Guide

 Utah State Capitol © Jkinsocal

-Situated in a basin between the rugged, snow-covered Wasatch mountain range to the east and the Great Salt Lake to the west, Salt Lake City's scenic backdrop frames a pleasantly spacious and hassle-free city that is surprisingly sensible and down-to-earth for a growing state capital.
+Situated in a basin between the snow-covered Wasatch mountain range to the east and the Great Salt Lake to the west is Salt Lake City, the capital of Utah.
+Its scenic backdrop frames a pleasantly spacious and hassle-free city that is surprisingly down-to-earth for a growing state capital.